SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 ::: info
 **Warning:** Unfortunately, you need to setup up your signature in Outlook and OWA.
 There is no way to share this.

-**SSW Only:** You can automatically have your Outlook signature changed on sign-in via [SSW login script](https://github.com/SSWConsulting/LoginScript).
+**SSW Only:** You can automatically have your Outlook signature changed on sign-in via [SSW log in script](https://github.com/SSWConsulting/LoginScript).

 **Note:** This does not setup your signature on OWA or your mobile signature.
 :::